kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 # Evaluation
 As it is said in the following [discussions](https://github.com/ultralytics/yolov5/discussions/7906), YOLO5 had 3 files that are designed for different purposes and utilize different dataloaders with different settings.
 Currently, in YOLO7 the functionalities are dispossed differently, **train.py** dataloaders are designed for a speed-accuracy compromise, **test.py** contains the possibility of use the **train**, **val**, **test**, **speed** or **study** functionality (default object confidence threshold 0.001 and IOU threshold for NMS 0.65) and **detect.py** is designed for best real-world inference results (default object confidence threshold 0.25 and IOU threshold for NMS 0.45).

-For a real-world situation, we can evaluate the performance of our custom training using the provided **evalution** script and the best results model in **/runs/train/exp/weights/best.pt**.
+For a real-world situation, we can evaluate the performance of our custom training using the provided **detect** script and the best results model in **/runs/train/exp/weights/best.pt**.
 Similarly to the train.py function, detect.py has a lot of arguments accesible from --help or using the following [webpage](https://github.com/WongKinYiu/yolov7/blob/main/detect.py#L154).

 ## First execution
-Our first execution of **detect.py** stud with the confidence threshold and IOU threshold by default, showing good detections but by contras showing a lot of FP and low precision as it is visible in the following images:
+Our first execution of **detect.py** started with the confidence threshold and IOU threshold by default, showing good detections generally, but by contras, showing a lot of False Positives and low precision, as it is visible in the following images:

 ![Failure1](https://raw.githubusercontent.com/kra0s22/Training_YOLOv7_on_Custom_Data/master/Images/basic.jpg)